 - special school – a school for children with special educational needs

-This can be a hard decision to make and there might not always be lots of choice where you live.
+This can be a hard decision to make and there might not be lots of choice where you live.

 If your child can go to a mainstream school or nursery, you can help them get support if you think they need it.

-1. Speak to the nursery or school
+- Speak to staff at the nursery or school

 Speaking to staff at their nursery or school is the best place to start.